Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: METHODOLOGY

 \section{METHODOLOGY}

-In this section, we present RTAnomaly, an anomaly detection approach for multivariate metrics monitored in cloud systems.
-We first give a formal definition of the problem.
-Then we give an overview of RTAnomaly and elaborate on the design details.
+In this section, we present \nm, an approach for identifying performance issues based on multivariate metrics in cloud systems.
+First, we will give a formal definition of the problem.
+Then, we introduce the overview of \nm and illustrate the design details of our proposed relational-temporal embedding, Label-Conditioned Variational Auto-encoder (LC-VAE), and a novel positive unlabeled strategy.
+Eventually, we will introduce how to localize the problematic metrics with the correlations obtained in the previous stage.